juhasev/sample-ninja-help/panel-health.md

 ## HEALTH SCORE

 Health score is simply calculated using formula PANEL UTILIZATION % - PANEL TERMINATED %.
 Maximum score is 100%.

-We are open for suggestion how to add more sophisticaed algorithm behind this score.
+> This simple calculation is going to be overhauled in Q1 2021 with more precise calculation!

 ### Active vs. Engaged